tkstarir/TkStarDump/README.md

 Clone of PHP var_dump

-Use This Function if You Have a Dedicated Framework, or You do not Love Use var_dump, or in Laravel do not Like dd Function
+Use This Function if You Have a Dedicated Framework, or You do not Love Use var_dump

 tdd Function is a Function for Handle Multiple inputs